 Changes in institutional structures often take place following crises or disasters [67,68].
 This was found to be the case in this study of water management institutions in Thailand.
 After the 2011 flood crisis, the National Integrated Water Management Office was established in 2012 to address water resources and flood issues; including policies, budgeting and implementation.
 Chaired by the Prime Minister, and supported by key ministers, the office assumed powers previously held by existing departments and agencies responsible for water resources and floods.
 In 2014, after the military coup, policies and plans under the National Integrated Water Management Office were cancelled.
 While the office was removed the National Committee for Policy and Management of Water Resources and Flood Disasters remained.
 In 2015, a National Water Resources Board (NWRB) was formed, chaired by the Prime Minister to address drought problems as well as provide guidance to the National Committee for Policy and Management of Water Resources and Flood Disasters.
 NWRB agreed to move the responsibility of the national committee from under the Prime Minister Office to the Department of Water Resources under the Ministry of Natural Resources and Environment.

-Although there appears to be cohesion and coordination at the national level, through the National Water Resources Board as an overarching governing institution, the institutional framework remains highly fragmented.
+Although there appears to be a degree of cohesion and coordination at the national level through the National Water Resources Board as an overarching governing institution, the institutional framework remains highly fragmented in practice.
 Priorities and responsibilities to implement strategies by the assigned agencies often conflict or overlap, resulting in a lack of long-term planning and vision on how to manage water issues in a just, sustainable, and integrated way.
-Further complicating the picture, there are a number of influential organisations – and within these a number of influential individual actors – each with their own interests, knowledge and influence.
+Further complicating the picture, there are a number of influential organisations, and within these a number of influential individual actors, each with their own interests, knowledge and influence.

 A key feature of this complex institutional arrangement is the siloed approach, reflected by individual remits, mandates, and operating procedures; against which organisations are required to report their performance.
 Such an approach can create efficiency, but it can also create a myopic view, with responsibilities for overall system failure passed down the line.
 Understanding the roles and responsibilities of the different organisations within this institutional set-up, and how individual agents within these organisations operate, can reveal how well current crises are managed or prevented.